Railway Stations & Public Houses

 - Tram stop (ST334881).
 Opened 1895, Newport Tramways Company, as

-terminus of horse tram oute from Town Centre.
+terminus of horse tram route from Town Centre.
 Line electrified and

 extended to Borough Boundary 1930, Newport Corporation Tramways.